-For those of you who have come into Perth County Moto you may have heard that we work with a local fabricator who made all the fixtures in our store.
+For those of you who have come into Perth County Moto, you may have heard that we work with a local fabricator who made all the fixtures in our store.
 'Fab-Jerry' is a friend of mine who lives around the corner from me.
 He also has a chopper project sitting up on the table waiting to be finished.
-It's a CB550 with girter front end, coffin tank, and plunger suspension.
-Needles to say we have spent a few evenings in his workshop starring at the bike discussing what he is working on next and when it might be ready to hit the road.
+It's a CB550 with girder front end, coffin tank, and plunger suspension.
+Needless to say, we have spent a few evenings in his workshop starring at the bike discussing what he is working on next and when it might be ready to hit the road.
 This led to us both deciding, after a few beers, that we were going to get our respective projects done this winter and on the road by next season.
-Easier said then done!
+Easier said than done!
 The idea was that we would push one another to get them done and lend a hand when needed.
-I think at one point a "Chopper Bat-Signal" may have been suggested..
-OK maybe we had a few more beers then first suggested.
+I think at one point a "Chopper Bat-Signal" may have been suggested...
+OK, maybe we had a few more beers then first suggested.

 Parts started dropping off left and right

 A few days ago I was talking to Jared on the phone about borrowing something.
 I mentioned in passing that I was hoping to get started on the xs.
 So far all I had accomplished was to get it up on the lift.
 To be honest, I didn't give any more thought to the conversation once we got off the phone.
 About an hour later Lindz and I sat down to watch the MotoGP race when there was a knock at the door.
 I was surprised to see Fab-Jerry, work shirt in hand, telling me he was here to work on the xs.
 Alright, let's get going then!
 MotoGP race and subsequently Lindz abandoned for some much-needed wrench time, we headed to the shop.
 It took all of two minutes before we were both digging into the motorcycle.
 He took one side and I took the other.
 Parts started dropping off left and right.
 As the bike fell to pieces we talked about what would be kept and what could go.
 Of course not much was going to be kept.

 Step one of many